pstuifzand/Marpa-parser-generator/README.md

 Synopsys
 --------

-    # We first need to generate the 'official' parser
+We first need to generate the 'official' parser
-    # Which is created from the parser specification
+Which is created from the parser specification

-    perl marpa_parser.pl marpa+.mp > gen_marpa.pl

-    # This version will create the parser in a package

-    mkdir -p lib/MarpaX/Parser

-    perl gen_marpa.pl marpa+.mp MarpaX::CodeGen::SimpleLex > lib/MarpaX/Parser/Marpa.pm
+    $ make

-    # Which can be used with the 'marp' command
+Which can be used with the 'marp' command

 perl bin/marp [filename] [code_generator] [package...]

-    perl bin/marp examples/htmlgen/htmlgen.mp MarpaX::CodeGen::SimpleLex MarpaX::Parser::HTMLGen > lib/MarpaX/Parser/HTMLGen.pm
+    $ perl bin/marp examples/htmlgen/htmlgen.mp MarpaX::CodeGen::SimpleLex MarpaX::Parser::HTMLGen > lib/MarpaX/Parser/HTMLGen.pm

 Description
 -----------